lfhwnqe/aws-cdk-nestjs-ai-template/README.md

 ## Purpose

 This template accelerates building serverless applications with NestJS and the AWS Cloud Development Kit (CDK).
-It bundles a ready-to-use architecture featuring API Gateway + Lambda, DynamoDB, S3, and Cognito so you can focus on business logic instead of boilerplate infrastructure.
+It bundles a ready-to-use architecture featuring API Gateway + Lambda, DynamoDB, S3, Cognito, and an optional AI module powered by Mastra + Vercel AI SDK so you can focus on business logic instead of boilerplate infrastructure.

 ## Why Serverless (CDK + Lambda)